Should You Invest In Gold? Consider These Pros and Cons

 The Cons of Owning Gold

 1) Stress of ownership.
-While it’s often a pro to have a tangible asset it can be a double-edged sword.
-Storing gold takes not only space but you must also secure the asset whether that is in a safe or simply hiding it.
-If you should experience a break in to your home you can lose this asset in minutes and it’s nearly untraceable.
+While it’s often a pro to have a tangible asset, it can be a double-edged sword.
+Storing gold takes space, but you must also secure the asset in a safe or simply hide it.
+If you should experience a break into your home, you can lose this asset in minutes, and it’s nearly untraceable.
 You’ll have to manage a certain level of paranoia securing and managing your gold.

 2) Gold can be a dead asset.
-This is true simply because it has minimal commercial use unlike silver, copper or other precious metals that are widely used in industrial applications.
+This is true simply because it has minimal commercial use, unlike silver, copper, or other precious metals widely used in industrial applications.
 Gold is not utilitarian as other tangible assets such as real estate.
 You can’t rent it out as you can a home.
-Gold has no earning power outside of selling it when gold prices rise and then, well, you no longer have gold.
+Gold has no earning power outside of selling it when prices rise, and you no longer have gold.

 Should you own gold?

-If you do want to own gold, it’s advisable you work with an established source with a documented track record.
+To own gold, you should work with an established source with a documented track record.
 Some guard against gold scams by purchasing only gold coins.

 Whatever you decide, do your due diligence.